MarcosJanuario/weather-app/README.md

 Welcome to Marcos Weather App, a showcase of key Angular framework concepts and best practices..

 ## Purpose
-The primary goal of this project is to demonstrate proficiency in various Angular topics, highlighting the application of essential concepts for building robust and scalable web applications.
-While the UI serves the purpose of a Weather App, the emphasis here is on showcasing my Angular capabilities.
+The primary goal of this project is to simply demonstrate proficiency in various Angular topics, highlighting the application of essential concepts for building robust and scalable web applications.
+While the UI serves the purpose of a Weather App and it was not the focus, the emphasis here is on showcasing my Angular capabilities.

 ## Key Angular Concepts Covered
 * **Lazy Loading:** Optimizing application performance through lazy loading of modules.